AhmedSobhyHamed/PHP_storage_project/README.md

 ## Introduction

-This project craeted using vanilla PHP, vanilla JavaScript and Bootstrap css framwork to create a user interface for storing vedios, images, stories or books details and daily notes.
+This project was created using vanilla PHP, vanilla JavaScript, and the Bootstrap CSS framework to create a user interface for storing videos, images, stories or book details, and daily notes.
 <br>
-To use this storage system you must be registered and sign in or regester a new account.
+To use this storage system, you must either sign in if you are already registered, or register a new account.
 <br>
-every user can see his own resources only.
+Each user can see only their own resources.
 <br>
-you can edit any esources when you wish and even delete it.
+You can edit any resources whenever you wish, and you can also delete them.
 <br>
-you can create a new resource of type you want.
+You can create a new resource of any type you want.

   <!-- technologies was used with links if available -->